 Picking Blackhawk hardwood floors for your property should be fun.
 Stop by one of our S&G Carpet and More showrooms for help picking the right hardwood floors for your space.

 Blackhawk is a community located in Contra Costa County.
 Blackhawk is located east of Danville, Oakland, and San Ramon.
-Tassajara borders Blackhawk in the southeast with Dublin and Pleasanton to the south.
+Tassajara borders Blackhawk in the southeast with Dublin and Dublin to the south.
 Blackhawk is a master planned community, so it’s no surprise it is host to a country club, two golf courses, a sports complex, and many restaurants.

 Blackhawk was founded by Ansel Mills Easton and his son-in-law, William Q. Ward in 1917.
 It was named Blackhawk, after an Irish racehorse that Easton’s family had once owned.
 However it was not truly developed into the bustling community Blackhawk is today until 1975, when a man named Ken Behring purchased the land.
 Blackhawk was originally criticized as an economic disaster but clearly proved the critics wrong as it still stands today as a beacon of lavish homes and rolling estates.